 They are right to demand it.
 While the UK Gambling Commission ensures all legitimate casinos possess full, law-abiding licences, demand is increasing to tighten up gambling security worldwide.

 Gamers want to stay safe.
 For example, whether they play online slots with Karamba or a few rounds of virtual cards at Party Poker, reassurance is key.
-Karamba, for example, an online gaming and betting lounge, applied for a full licence directly through the UK Gambling Commission.
+Karamba, for example, an online betting lounge, applied for a full licence directly through the UK Gambling Commission.
 They need to pay yearly fees to ensure the UKGC continues to regulate them.

 Party Poker, which specialises in communal card games, too, pays for this licence.
 They are also required to obtain a licence from Gibraltar due to where they are based.
 Another good example is Sky Bingo, which has controls in place from the Alderney Gambling Control Commission.
 This licence covers the British Channel Islands.

 It’s a legal requirement for British casinos to operate with licensing.
 This is due to rules laid out by the Gambling Act of 2005.
 Failure to comply will result in heavy fines.

 Online gambling is a multi-billion dollar industry.
 It’s thought that combining data from real casino lounges; we spend around $500 billion each year on games.
 That is an awful lot of money, changing hands and e-wallets.

 Casinos are, unfortunately, also at risk of money laundering schemes.
 This largely applies to physical casino locations, but there are still likely to be people who are willing to try and ‘cheat the house’.
 Therefore, casino operators must be aware of the potential for fraud occurring beneath their noses.

 This means that they should not only use secure banking methods to appeal to players but to protect their own interests, too.

 Is Enough protection being done?